 Together with our affiliates, we offer a variety of services to clients beyond investment advisory services.
-As further disclosed in our Form ADV Part 2A, our affiliates charge fees in addition to our fees and we receive compensation for referring clients to an affiliate.
-Certain of our associates are licensed insurance agents and are compensated for the sale of insurance-related products.
+As further disclosed in our Form ADV Part 2A, our affiliates charge fees in addition to our fees and we receive compensation for referring clients to affiliates.
+Certain of our associates who are wealth advisors are registered representatives of a broker dealer and/or licensed insurance agents and are compensated for the sale of securities and/or insurance-related products.
 To the extent such insurance products have commissions payable to the advisor, this presents a conflict of interest for the advisor to recommend such products for additional compensation.
+When you purchase an investment product through a broker dealer, the broker dealer receives payment in the form of a commission.
+This incentivizes advisors registered with a broker dealer to recommend such investment products based on the commission to be received.
+In situations in which our advisors (through their registration with a broker dealer) receive an up-front commission and/or trail commission for a product sold through the advisor, such as a mutual fund, we will not also charge a fee on the assets associated with this product.
+In situations where we recommend clients invest in affiliated private funds, we have an incentive to make such recommendations as the affiliated private funds charge fees in addition to and separate from the fees charged by us.
 More detailed information about conflicts of interest can be found in our Form ADV, Part 2A brochure.

-• How might your conflicts of interest affect me, and how will you address them?
+• How might your conflicts of interest affect me and how will you address them?